 If you are an animal lover and a traveler like us, volunteering at a dog shelter abroad can be a fantastic experience, either just for a day or for an extended period of time.
-Not only will you get to play with hundreds of puppies and meet new people, you will also make a huge difference both for the shelter and for the life of these animals.
+Not only will you get to play with hundreds of puppies and meet new people, but you will also make a huge difference both for the shelter and for the life of these animals.
 And one such amazing dog shelter to check out on your trip to Malaysia is 4PAWS.

 After meeting the wonderful Barbara who runs the Penang Animal Welfare Society (4PAWS) in Penang back in July, we felt compelled to go and give a helping hand washing the pups at the shelter for a day last month.
-Although it was a little sad coming to term with the quantity of dogs that have been abandoned (they have 360 dogs and counting), it was one of the best and most rewarding day we’ve had in some time.
+Although it was a little sad coming to terms with the number of dogs that have been abandoned (they have 360 dogs and counting), it was one of the best and most rewarding days we’ve had in some time.

-4PAWS is a non-profit dog rescue organisation that provides a home and care for stray and abandoned dogs in Penang.
+4PAWS is a non-profit dog rescue organization that provides a home and care for stray and abandoned dogs in Penang.
 They are located in the quaint little town of Teluk Bahang in Penang, Malaysia where tourists often go to visit Penang National Park.
-The society has a no kill policy and provides continued care for animals whose age or disability may make them less likely to be adopted.
-There existence relies solely on volunteers and donations.
+Society has a no-kill policy and provides continued care for animals whose age or disability may make them less likely to be adopted.
+Their existence relies solely on volunteers and donations.

 There are dog shelters all over South East Asia that rely on people like us to help make a difference.
-Several of them offer long term volunteering opportunities.
+Several of them offer long term volunteering opportunities, including 4PAWS in Malaysia.